 If you enable the gateway, you will get a task to upload SSL certificate in .pfx format after the provisioning is finished.

-If your deployment is already on cloud, you can enable the Gateway from the Deployment settings.
+If your deployment is already on cloud, itopia CAS doesn't allow to add the gateway post-provisioning.

 There are several types of SSL certificates that you can get: wildcards, standards or UCC certificates.